kjyv/FloBaRoID/excitation/README.md

 ## Trajectory optimization

 Using global non-linear optimization (particle swarm optimization), parameters for trajectories can be found that minimize the condition number of the regressor retrieved through the generated trajectory (in simulation of course).
-Set the option `optimizeTrajectory` in your .yaml file.
+Set the option `optimizeTrajectory` in your .yaml file to enable this.
 It is important to set good bounds to narrow the search space and to have proper joint angle, velocity and torque limits in the URDF model file.
 See further comments in the sample configuration files.

+## Show trajectory data

+In order to show curves of an optimized or previously recorded trajectory again, `excite.py --plot --dryrun --filename <measurement file>` can be used.

 ## Excitation modules

 Existing modules that will send commands to a robot and record measurements can be used with slight modifications or as template for other robot command interfaces.

 ## Generate excitation for Walk-Man